 "Dog With Two Bones".
 Cue the swooning of a thousand fangirls.

 John: [whispers] Beyond hope.

-The end of "Through the Looking Glass," where the crew has newfound appreciation for each other and Moya after nearly being killed.
+The end of "Through the Looking Glass," where the crew has newfound appreciation for each other and Moya after nearly being killed, after having started the episode making plans to go their separate ways.
 Pilot announcing that Moya will soon give birth is an added bonus.